abting/project_doge/VHDL/quadrature_decoder/README.md

 | 70ns - 110ns  | CCW       |
 | 110ns - 130ns | CW        |

-Notice that the change in direction at t=20ns is not captured by the component (i.e. the `dir` bit indicated a CW direction).
+Notice that the change in direction at t=20ns is not captured by the component (i.e. the `direction` bit indicated a CW direction).
 This is because the next change in direction happens exactly at 30ns, or 10ns after the initial change: which is exactly 1/2 of a pulse in this scenario.

 On the other hand, the change of direction at 70ns is caught after 10ns (1/2 a pulse) since the next change does not happen until t=110ns.